srcurran/srcurran.github.io/case-studies/yummly.md

 feature4-title: Onboarding
 feature4-content: "<p>Yummly is a powerful application &amp; becomes more powerful the more you interacted with the platform.
-To help facilitate we created a light-touch onboarding that began to move your preferences upon registration.</p>"
+To help facilitate we created a light-touch onboarding that began to populate your preferences upon registration.</p><p>Understanding that onboarding doesn't end after the first session, micro interactions were designed to increase engagement, time on site and enjoyment</p>"
 feature4-image: yummly-feature-onboarding.png
 feature5-title:
 feature5-content:
 feature5-image:
-my-role: "<p>I was the sole/lead UX designer.
-I worked closely with the leadership team at Yummly to ensure that we were tracking each step of the way.
+my-role: "<p>I was the sole UX designer.
+I worked closely with our design team and the leadership team at Yummly.
 Working with the Yummly team was very collaborative, often including sketches that took over walls that became more and more refined as the project moved forward.</p>"
 related1-title: Resource Furniture Site Design
 related1-link: resource-furniture
 related2-title: AMA Site Design